gremlin-orm/gremlin-orm/README.md

 `.findVertex` finds the all vertices with properties matching props object connected by the relevant edge(s)

 ##### Arguments
-* `vertexModel`: vertexModel that corresponds to the vertex
+* `vertexModel`: Vertex model that corresponds to the vertex
 * `props`: Object containing key value pairs of properties to find on vertices
 * `callback`: Some callback function with (err, result) arguments